By: Dr. Anthony Mair & Dr. Sharon Nguyen, STO Orthodontists

 Consolidation in dentistry and orthodontics is an inevitable outcome, in our opinion, as our industry moves in the same direction as pharmacies, optometry, funeral services, and banks/insurance companies.
 Joining Corus means that the next generation of orthodontists can be a partner in the entire network, and reap the benefits of being a co-owner of the larger company rather than only their practice location.
 More specifically, becoming a Corus partner offers the next generation of orthodontists reduced stress compared to solo ownership, greater financial reward than an associateship, and the collegiality of having more partners and, in time, friends.

 This is an exciting time of change for the business of orthodontics.
 The model of the solo private practitioner is being gradually replaced by newer data driven models.
 But not all of these new models have the preservation of the doctor-patient relationship and quality patient care at their core.
 We joined Corus because we believe it is the best way forward.
 There is no going back to the old days.
-With Corus we can go forward into the age of “Corporate Orthodontics” with our heads held high, knowing that we are helping to shape and protect our speciality and the future looks bright for patient care, employee wellbeing, and doctor peace of mind.
+With Corus we can go forward into the age of “Corporate Orthodontics” with our heads held high, knowing that we are helping to shape and protect our specialty and the future looks bright for patient care, employee well being, and doctor peace of mind.